appdotnet/api-spec/content/docs/meta/entities.md

 ### Mentions in machine only posts

-[Machine only posts](post.md#machine-only-posts) don't have any text so entities cannot be extracted.
+[Machine only Posts](/docs/resources/post/#machine-only-posts) don't have any text so entities cannot be extracted.
 We allow you to specify up to 10 users (by username or id) who can be mentioned in a machine only post.
-A machine only post with mentions is treated as a [directed post](../resources/posts.md#general-parameters) to those users.
+A machine only post with mentions is treated as a directed post to those users.
 You should not pass the ```pos``` or ```len``` keys in these mentions.
 Please see the example:

 ~~~ js
 {